 14. Kelham Island Museum

-Nestled on a man-made island that’s over 900 years old, Kelham Island Museum will give you a glimpse of Sheffield’s industrial past.
-With a host of interactive exhibitions that the kids will love, it tells the story of the Industrial Revolution and what it was like to work there back in the day, before leading into the changes that have since taken place.
-A trip to the Yorkshire museum promises a fun family day out.
+Nestled on a man-made island that’s over 900 years old, Kelham Island Museum will give you a glimpse into Sheffield’s illustrious industrial past.
+With a host of interactive exhibitions that the kids will love, it tells the story of the Industrial Revolution and what it was like to work in the Steel City back in the day, before leading into the changes that have since taken place.
+A trip to this Yorkshire museum promises a fun and educational family day out.

 Kelham Island Museum, Alma Street, Sheffield, South Yorkshire, S3 8RY.